Mobilize Green Hydrogen for Aviation and Trucking

 What is our assessment?

 Based on our analysis, nuclear fusion is a promising alternative form of electricity generation, but it is still at a theoretical stage and will not be ready for large-scale deployment within the next 10–15 years, when it could have the most impact on meeting global climate targets.
-This potential climate solution is “Worth Watching.”
+We will “Keep Watching” this potential climate solution.

 Plausible Could it work?
 Yes